Growing cilantro can be a challenge, but it’s well worth the effort. Every single part of this plant is edible, even the roots!

 Flavorful ‘Defino’ has lacier leaves than typical cilantros, and is well-suited to container gardening because of its smaller stature (16 inches high).

 Also good for hot summers: an entirely different plant known as Mexican cilantro (Eryngium foetidum).
 Mexican cilantro is the same as culantro or Mexican cilantro, which you find called for in Vietnamese Pho recipes.
 In either case, it is interchangeable with coriander leaf/ cilantro.

 Mexican cilantro looks nothing like the herb we have been discussing here- grows in a low rosette and blooms in the summer- but tastes the same.
 I’m still riding the learning curve on this one and will post more when I know more.

 How to Use

-The Leaf: the cilantro herb is famous for its presence in Latin, Tex-Mex, and South Western dishes.
+: the cilantro herb is famous for its presence in Latin, Tex-Mex, and South Western dishes.
 It is best used fresh as it tends to lose flavor quickly when dried or cooked.

 Salsas and tomato-based sauces help the cilantro leaf keep its flavor a bit longer.